Arjunn Dutta

 Arjunn Dutta is an Indian film director and screenwriter who predominantly works in Bengali cinema.
 His first feature film Abyakto (2018) was a critical success and earned laurels in film festivals.
-His film Deep Fridge won the National Film Award for Best Bengali Feature Film in 71st National Film Awards ceremony (awarding films of 2023), announced in August 2025.
+His film Deep Fridge won the National Film Award for Best Bengali Feature Film at the 71st National Film Awards ceremony (awarding films of 2023), announced in August 2025.

-Early life
+Early life and education

 Dutta was born in Kolkata in West Bengal.
+He completed his majors in Sociology and his Masters from the Presidency College, Kolkata.

 Career

 Dutta made a short The 6th Element in 2016, which received positive critical reviews.
 His first feature film Abyakto (2018) was a critical success and earned laurels in film festivals.
 His second feature film Guldasta was released on 21 October 2020, to lukewarm reviews.
+In 2022, his next directorial Shrimati was released.
+In 2024, he won the National Film Award for Best Bengali Feature Film and multiple accolades for Deep Fridge.
+With Bibi Payra in 2026, he directed his first dark comedy film.